MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/set-preview-channel.md

 <!-- ------------------------------ -->
 #### Use a preview channel of WebView2 to test your app against the most recent experimental WebView2 APIs

-The Evergreen WebView2 Runtime does not include the most recent experimental WebView2 APIs.
-To utilize these experimental features in your WebView2 code, your app should use WebView2 within a Microsoft Edge preview channel (Edge Beta, Edge Dev, or Edge Canary).
-In the rest of the document we will describe how to switch to a preview channel of Microsoft Edge to test experimental APIs in a prerelease package.
+The Evergreen WebView2 Runtime doesn't include experimental WebView2 APIs.
+Instead, to use these experimental features in your WebView2 code, have your app use the version of WebView2 that's in a Microsoft Edge preview channel (Edge Beta, Edge Dev, or Edge Canary).
+This article explains how to switch to a preview channel of Microsoft Edge, to test experimental APIs that are in a WebView2 Prerelease SDK package.

 The Canary channel is recommended, because it offers the latest experimental APIs.

 <!-- ------------------------------ -->
 #### Interplay between the WebView2 Prerelease SDK and Microsoft Edge Preview Channels

 *  **Prerelease SDK:** This version of the WebView2 SDK provides method signatures for experimental APIs, which allow you to write code using the experimental WebView2 APIs in your app.

 *  **Microsoft Edge Preview Channels:** These channels (Edge Beta, Edge Dev, or Edge Canary) contain the necessary Microsoft Edge binaries.
 They allow your app to run and render using the experimental APIs.

-For a deeper dive into how SDK versions interact with WebView2 Runtime and Microsoft Edge preview channels, refer to [Understand the different WebView2 SDK versions](../concepts/versioning.md).
+For more information about how SDK versions interact with the WebView2 Runtime and the Microsoft Edge preview channels, see [Understand the different WebView2 SDK versions](../concepts/versioning.md).

 <!-- ------------------------------ -->